caotranduy/face_recognition_api_service/readme.md

 Face Registration and Recognition API Service
 ===
 Cornerstone: TDG Cao Tran Duy

+## Purpose of the repo:
+this repository contains backbone code for Face Registration and Recognition API Service, implemented into our group's *small* check-in, check-out application system project

 ## Requirement:
 project was developed to run on *NVIDIA GTX 1650*

 ## Prerequisite:
 >dlib 19.24.2 (or later)
 * Instruction: